Cracking the code - Part I - Getting started with Peakboard Hub API

 }

-The actual call is straight forward just by re-using the client object.
-In this example we just list all boxes that are registered within the hub by calling “/public-api/v1/box” and then loop over the de-serialized JSON string
+For the actual API call, we reuse the client object.
+In the following example, we list all boxes that are registered in the Hub by calling the /public-api/v1/box endpoint.
+We then loop over the deserialized JSON string.

 response = client.GetAsync(BaseURL + "/public-api/v1/box").Result;